Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 Sure.

-Now I notice I'm sorry, I I know you talk to Mr. Reed, you know, probably every day, and you got uh last time I heard uh it was you and forty-two Senate Republicans, and there's probably a couple of others that are signed on since then.
+I know you talk to Mr. Reed probably every day, and you've got last time I heard it was you and 42 Senate Republicans, and there's probably a couple of others that have signed on since then.

-No, we're gonna turn to the subject.
+No, we're going to turn to the subject.

 The subject he wants to talk about is just speculators.

-And I believe that there are enough Republicans who will stick together to force the majority to have an open amendment process, give us a chance to either get a good positive result for America, or frankly, Jed, if they simply refuse to do anything significant on the number one issue in the country, we'll just have to take it to the American people this fall.
+And I believe that there are enough Republicans who will stick together to force the majority to have an open amendment process, give us a chance to either get a good positive result for America, or, frankly, Jed, if they simply refuse to do anything significant on the number one issue in the country, we'll just have to take it to the American people this fall.

-But my first choice actually is to do something, to get an accomplishment, to begin to send these gas prices down.
+But my first choice, actually, is to do something, to get an accomplishment, to begin to send these gas prices down.

 And that's only going to happen if we indicate a willingness.